syncfusion-content/blazor-docs/blazor/treegrid/filtering/filter-menu.md

 ## Override default filter operators for menu filtering

 The default filter operators for a GridColumn can be overridden by using the [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridEvents-1.html#Syncfusion_Blazor_TreeGrid_TreeGridEvents_1_OnActionBegin) event of the tree grid.
-In the below code, we have overridden the filter operators for the `TaskName` column.
+In the below code, we have overridden the filter operators for the **Task Name** column.

 {% tabs %}